-The Company maintains a fully funded, tax-qualified, non-contributory post-employment benefit plan that is being administered by an investment manager that is legally separated from the Company.
-The investment manager managed the fund in coordination with the Company's management who acts in the best interest of the plan assets and is responsible for setting the investment policies.
+The Group maintains a funded, tax-qualified, non-contributory post-employment benefit plan that is being administered by an investment manager that is legally separated from the Group.
+The investment manager manages the fund in coordination with the Group's management who acts in the best interest of the plan assets and is responsible for setting the investment policies.
 The post-employment plan covers all regular full-time employees.

 The normal retirement age is 60 with a minimum of five years of credited service.
-The Company's post-employment benefit plan provides retirement benefits ranging from 100% to 115% of the final monthly covered compensation as of the date of retirement for every year of credited service.
+The Group's post-employment benefit plan provides retirement benefits ranging from 100% to 115% of the final monthly covered compensation (average monthly basic salary during the last 12 months of credited service) for every year of credited service.

-(b) Explanation of Amounts Presented in the Financial Statements
+(b) Explanation of Amounts Presented in the Consolidated Financial Statements

 Actuarial valuations are made annually to update the retirement benefit costs and the amount of contributions.
-All amounts presented below and on the succeeding pages are based on the actuarial valuation report obtained from an independent actuary in 2024 and 2023.
+All amounts presented on the succeeding pages are based on the actuarial valuation report obtained from an independent actuary in 2024.